Petar Čule: Imprisonment

-On 26 April 1951, it was decided that a contingent of prisoners, including Čule and several other Catholic priests, along with others, will be transferred to the prison in Srijemska Mitrovica.
-On 27 April 1951, at 3 AM, a wagon with prisoners was detached and was hit by the freight train.
+On 26 April 1951, it was decided that a contingent of prisoners, including Čule and several other Catholic priests, along with others, would be transferred to the prison in Srijemska Mitrovica.
+On 27 April 1951, at 3 AM, a wagon with prisoners was detached and was hit by a freight train.
 Many prisoners were killed, while Čule fell off the wagon and was seriously injured, fracturing his ankle and dislocating his hip.
-He remained laying on the grass for hours and was transferred to a hospital in Osijek.
-The next day he was transferred by a lorry to the Srijemska Mitrovica prison.
+He remained on the grass for hours and was transferred to a hospital in Osijek.
+The next day, a lorry moved him to the Srijemska Mitrovica prison.
 He was imprisoned there until 27 June 1951, when he was transferred back to the glasshouse section of the Zenica prison.
-There he was put in a cell with broken windows, damp walls, while the sheet was infested with fleas.
+There, he was put in a cell with broken windows and damp walls, while the sheet was infested with fleas.
 In autumn, Čule was diagnosed with tuberculosis.

-The treatment of the Catholic Church in Yugoslavia was harsh even after the Tito–Stalin split, and in 1952 Yugoslavia and the Holy See cut the diplomatic relations because of Stepinac's elevation to cardinalate.
+The treatment of the Catholic Church in Yugoslavia was harsh even after the Tito–Stalin split.
+In 1952, Yugoslavia and the Holy See cut diplomatic relations because of Stepinac's elevation to cardinalate.
 The American bishops, urged by Nuncio Joseph Patrick Hurley, asked the President Dwight D. Eisenhower and the Secretary of State John Foster Dulles to intervene on Čule's behalf.
-The Archbishop of Belgrade Josip Ujčić also warned the state authorities that it wouldn't be good for their reputation if a bishop would die in their prison.
-On 29 October 1955, the prison secretary Vojo Čolović informed Čule that he would be released, even though "he hasn't improved", and would be transferred to the Franciscan friary in Tolisa. Čolović conditioned his release by a formal petition, which Čule refused to write claiming his innocence.
+The Archbishop of Belgrade Josip Ujčić also warned the state authorities that it wouldn't be good for their reputation if a bishop died in their prison.
+On 29 October 1955, the prison secretary Vojo Čolović informed Čule that he would be released, even though "he hasn't improved", and would be transferred to the Franciscan friary in Tolisa. Čolović conditioned his release by a formal petition, which Čule refused to write, claiming his innocence.
 Nevertheless, Čule was released the next day, on 30 October 1955.